microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/jenkins_setup.md

 4. Click **OK** to confirm the parameters, and then **Create** to start the deployment.

-Depending on your hardware, the deployment of the key artifacts, the two virtual machines, and their respective automated configuration, may take a while.
-Expect around 30 mins for the deployment, unless you have new hardware, and a bank of SSDs for storage!
+Depending on your hardware, the deployment of the key artifacts, the virtual machine, and its respective automated configuration, may take a while.
+Expect around 20-30 mins for the deployment, unless you have new hardware, and a bank of SSDs for storage!
 Once the deployment has completed, you're ready to proceed with configuring Jenkins.

 ## Jenkins Setup
-cRegardless of using Option 1, or Option 2, your environment should now be deployed.
+Regardless of using Option 1, or Option 2, your environment should now be deployed.
 You can now continue with the configuration of the Jenkins environment specifically.

-1. Firstly, we need to **obtain the public IP of the Jenkins master VM**.
+1. Firstly, we need to **obtain the public IP of the Jenkins Master VM**.
 In the Azure Stack portal, click on **Resource Groups** and look for the Resource Group that you have just created.
 Click on the virtual machine in the resource group (_pumrp-jenkins_ in this example) and look for the "Public IP address/DNS name label".

     ![Obtain the public IP of the Jenkins Master](/deploy/azurestack/docs/media/JenkinsMRPDeployed.PNG)